lewmilburn/SecurityKit/README.md

 Allows HTML, CSS, Tagged CSS and JavaScript.

 *Allows all server-safe content to pass through.
 HTML, CSS and JavaScript content is allowed.
 External CSS, JavaScript and the tag is blocked.*

+##Disclaimer
+SecurityKit and it's contributors cannot be held responsible for any data breaches, leaks or vulnerabilities as a result of SecurityKit software.